superpowered/gtihub-action-test/readme.md

 1. hits an endpoint to find files to update,
 1. fetches the data for those files
 1. writes & commits them (assuming they pass validation)

+# When it fires
+- When we push to main
+- Once per day
+- When the action is run manually